zhouaini528/bitget-php/README.md

 [https://bitgetlimited.github.io/apidoc/en/swap/](https://bitgetlimited.github.io/apidoc/en/swap/)

-All interface methods are initialized the same as those provided by huobi.
+All interface methods are initialized the same as those provided by Bitget.
 See details [src/api](https://github.com/zhouaini528/bitget-php/tree/master/src/Api)

 Most of the interface is now complete, and the user can continue to extend it based on my design, working with me to improve it.